 The ethics and compliance industry is fairly tight-lipped.
 To understand an industry where ethics is more important than compliance, you need to analyze data, and not just your own companies.
 Data across departments, across companies, and across the world will help you visualize what you could be doing better and keep you on track of the status quo.
 Nobody, especially a high-profile company, wants to be left behind.

 Do you want to aggregate data and compare that across several different locations in your company?
 Perfect!
 Some of the best individuals in the industry work on software who can help you do just that.
 Technology isn’t going anywhere anytime soon, so it’s best to use it over your other policies, gather data, and make it easier for employees and staff to discuss these things and be more open.
 Take the knowledge from the experts and bring it back to your organization.

 An article by Forbes from 2016 states, “marketing, especially at the executive level, is not a guessing game.
 Getting to the top is hard, but staying there is much harder.
 CMOs and other executives play well and learn from others, use data effectively, listen to their customers, and can tie everything back to the bottom line.”
-You can find the article here.
 Some of the top companies in the world stay at the top because their executives push the envelope of knowledge, regularly communicate with other execs, and are always pushing for a more effective and efficient organization.